← Journeys

 kleśa-mūlaḥ karma-āśayaḥ dṛṣṭa-adṛṣṭa-janma-vedanīyaḥ

-Yoga Sūtras · 12 View full →
+Yoga Sūtras · 12 Full text →

 The karma storehouse — karmāśaya — accumulates impressions of all actions.